-“Content is king” may be the industry mantra, but value rules the universe. (tweet this)
+“tweet this) is king” may be the industry mantra, but value rules the universe. (

 And it is simply impossible to provide value, and likely rank for those keywords, unless your team drills down into the questions behind those searches.

 This can’t be done with a tool; it demands human thought.
 It’s an exercise in empathy that takes practice.
 The more your content marketing team practices, the closer you’ll get to understanding the questions underlying the search.

 It’s helpful to ask Why? until new insights emerge around the keyword.
 As you do, you’ll stumble on additional phrases and personas that will illuminate your future content strategy: